abrahamowodunni/Transformer_from_Scretch/README.md

 ### 🧠 **Goals**
 - Develop a transformer model from scratch.
-- Translate text from Yoruba to English.
+- Translate text from English to Yoruba.
 - Continuously improve the model’s performance and accuracy.

 ### ⚙️ **Core Components**